-Are the robots taking over, or are they just making music production easier?
-Like it or not, AI is here to stay: here are some of the tools that use it best.
+Are the robots taking over, will an AI music generator write the next big hit or are they just making music production easier?
+Like it or not, AI is here to stay.

 The experience of creating music has always been a human one.
 We think up a melodic fragment, rhythm or harmony, then pick up an instrument and go at it.
 Increasingly, however, the advent of artificial intelligence (AI) has muscled in on music production, offering new ways for musicians to create.